 -

 Search Amazon or eBay for compatible LG remotes.
-Filter by your TV model year to find the right version.
+Filter by your TV model year.

 -